keymando/underscore/Readme.md

 Underscore
 ----------

 Keymando plugin that replaces spaces with underscores as you type.
-Enabled with '<Cmd-u>' and disabled with '<Escape>'.
+Toggle underscore replacement by pressing Cmd-U.